Tom Calma: Honours and awards

 In October 2015, Calma was awarded one of four inaugural University of South Australia Alumni Awards for his service to society and in November 2015 was awarded the Public Health Association Australia's Sidney Sax Public Health Medal for notable contribution to the protection and promotion of public health, advancing community awareness of public health measures and advancing the ideals and practice of equity in the provision of health care.

 On 1 July 2016, Calma received the Martin Luther King Jr Memorial Flag Award on the 240th anniversary of the United States of America's independence.

-In October 2016, Calma was appointed the inaugural Chair of the Atlantic Fellows for Social Equity program led by the University of Melbourne and in January 2017 he was appointed an Adjunct Professor with the University of Queensland.
+In October 2016, Calma was appointed the inaugural chair of the Atlantic Fellows for Social Equity program led by the University of Melbourne and in January 2017 he was appointed an adjunct professor with the University of Queensland.

 In May 2017 Calma was one of three Indigenous Australians, along with Lowitja O'Donoghue and Galarrwuy Yunupingu, honoured by Australia Post in the 2017 Legends Commemorative Stamp "Indigenous leaders" series to mark the 50th anniversary of the 1967 referendum.

 In May 2018 Calma was inducted into the ACT Honour Walk 2018, while in May 2022 he was elected a Fellow of the Australian Academy of Science.
 He was elected Fellow of the Academy of the Social Sciences in Australia in November 2022.
 In January 2023 he was named Senior Australian of the Year.

+In 2024, he was selected for the Lowitja O'Donoghue Oration, Looking Back to Look Forward – lessons from the past to influence actions of the future.